ldurback/Metaverse/README.md

 ---

 ##Why the blockchain?
-The blockchain ensures that all users can see each others' property.
+The blockchain ensures that all users can see each others' property and the users themselves are in control of their property.
 This way a server cannot decide which property to honor or revoke.

 ##Why the whisper channel and p2p network associated with each website?
 The p2p communication channels ensure that data can always be communicated between users of a website without the interference of the server.
-As a simple example, this could be used for users to chat and to announce their locations in the realm, for instance.
+As a simple example, this could be used for users to chat and to announce their locations in the realm.

 ##Filtered Mode
 Some of the data flowing through p2p communications will be unsafe for viewing by the user.
 Additionally, the designers of the website may want to stylize data that flows through the p2p network.
 To achieve this, a website only needs to listen to the public p2p messages and then broadcast officiated revisions of the messages.
 This mode can be toggled on the client side.